balaramdevops/python-gitlab/README.md

 # python-gitlab
 python-gitlab api

+Use case:
+Create a Root Group, if not exists already, of type "internal" and Default Branch Protection enabled Create a Sub Group , if not exists already, of type "internal" Assign Owner to the Root Group, if the user is not already Owner.
+Create a project within the Sub Group, if not exists already, and enable deploy key on the project

 Assumptions:
 <br />
 You need to have awscli installed in your machine.
 You can see this documentation on how to install aws cli